 Limited grandparent visitation might be available in these situations.
 However, grandparent petitioners must overcome the parental presumption.
 This legal doctrine gives parents an almost absolute right to determine where and with whom their children spend their time.

 Divorces over age 55 are increasingly common and increasingly complex.
-For a free consultation with an experienced Hoffman Estates divorce attorney, contact the Law Offices of Martin A. Delaney III, Ltd. Convenient payment plans are available.
+For a free consultation with an experienced Hoffman Estates divorce attorney, contact Andrea Heckman Law.
+Convenient payment plans are available.

 Walked in just for consultation, and in less than 45 days, my case was closed!
 Thanks to attorney Andrea Heckman, with all her passion and professional manner!
 Couldn’t be happier!
 Thank you so much for everything!
 Great attorney for all family needs!
 Thank you.

 From the moment I walked in as a client to the end when everything was complete, I was very pleased with attorney Andrea Heckman, her knowledge, and professionalism!
 Her whole staff was always helpful.
 I would use them again if needed and refer them to everyone I know!
 Thank you.

 Andrea Heckman has been my attorney helping/guiding/advocating for my children and I regarding my custody situation.
 We are in the process of working towards a more equal parenting schedule, and I have faith in her efforts and expertise to accomplish this.